Buying A Home Guide

 Work with an agent that helps you find houses.
 If you are doing all the work, move on.
-This doesn’t mean you shouldn't search as well, but a great agent will work with you in the searching.
-Remember to keep your needs list realistic otherwise no agent will find your home no matter how great they are.
+This doesn’t mean you shouldn’t search as well, but a great agent will work with you in the searching.
+Remember to keep your needs list realistic otherwise, no agent will find your home no matter how great they are.
 The market may not have any homes that match all your needs, so be prepared to know which items you can compromise on.

 Do your research on your favorite properties including visiting the town office, zoning board, etc. If you have any special requirements contact the town office to make certain you are properly zoned for what you plan to do.
-For example, there may be restrictions or limitations on having a home based business or you may not be able to have that in-law apartment.
+For example, there may be restrictions or limitations on having a home-based business or you may not be able to have that in-law apartment.

 Research Home Owners Insurance

-You will need insurance prior to being able to purchase any home so start shopping as soon as you’ve narrowed down the list of properties you want to consider.
+You will need insurance before being able to purchase any home so start shopping as soon as you’ve narrowed down the list of properties you want to consider.
 Typical insurance will cover items like fire, damage, and even people injuring themselves on your property but don’t forget that you can add other items such as equipment, expensive jewelry, furniture, and office equipment.
 Let them know if you are operating a business in your home and if clients/customers will be coming to the home.
-Look for discounts by combining insurance such a auto with the new policy.
+Look for discounts by combining insurance such an auto with the new policy.
 The location of the property will likely alter the price quote making this an important part of narrowing down the homes you want to consider.

 Put In Your Offer